Megatheriidae

 Megatheriidae is a family of extinct ground sloths that lived from approximately 23 mya—11,000 years ago.

 Megatheriids appeared during the Late Oligocene (Deseadan in the SALMA classification), some 29 million years ago, in South America.
-The group includes the heavily built Megatherium (given its name 'great beast' by Georges Cuvier) and Eremotherium.
+The group includes the largest known ground sloths, the elephant sized Megatherium (given its name 'great beast' by Georges Cuvier) and Eremotherium.
 An early genus that was originally considered a megatheriid, the more slightly built Hapalops, reached a length of about 1.2 m.
 The nothrotheres have recently been placed in their own family, Nothrotheriidae.

 The skeletal structure of these ground sloths indicates that the animals were massive.
 Their thick bones and even thicker joints (especially those on the hind legs) gave their appendages tremendous power that, combined with their size and fearsome claws, provided a formidable defense against predators.